 Collimation is a measure of how much the beam is amplified over a given distance, while inexpensive laser pointers are generally not well collimated, although this is rapidly changing.
 So this is really not a question of how far they can go, but whether you can identify a light spot, depending on what direction you see and as much as anything else.

-If you are a few miles away, someone points your way to a laser pointer and happens to aim at your eyes, you will definitely see it.
+If you are a few miles away, someone points your way to a high power laser pointer and happens to aim at your eyes, you will definitely see it.
 But if the pointer points to the wall next to you, then you won't know where it is.

 So, I think you can buy a laser pointer to check.